styluslabs/geodesk-tiles/README.md

 On Linux, `git clone --recurse-submodules https://github.com/styluslabs/geodesk-tiles`, then `make` to create `build/Release/server`, then run `server <OSM GOL file> <ocean polygons GOL file> [<mbtiles cache>]` to provide a standard XYZ (WMTS) tile server at `http://localhost:8080/tiles/{z}/{x}/{y}` (`iptables` can be used to redirect port 80 to 8080).

-The GOL files can be created with the GeoDesk [GOL utility](https://docs.geodesk.com/gol/build) from OSM pbf files.
+The GOL files can be created from OSM pbf files with the GeoDesk [GOL utility](https://docs.geodesk.com/gol/build).

 To create a pbf for ocean polygons, simplified water polygons from https://osmdata.openstreetmap.de/data/water-polygons.html can be converted with [ogr2osm](https://github.com/roelderickx/ogr2osm).
 These are used for determining whether tiles without any coastline ways are ocean or land.